Slipped Disc Management Using Safe Methods in Malaysia

 extruded discs shown before proven slipped disc treatment

-Outcome of the Second Case Through Our Proven Slipped Disc Treatment
+Outcome of the Second Case

 The patient demonstrated continuous improvements throughout the course of therapy.
-By the final treatment session, the patient reported a complete resolution of lower back discomfort (0/10) and only an occasional mild sensation (1/10) down the leg on the visual analog scale.
+By the final care session, the patient reported a complete resolution of lower back discomfort (0/10) and only an occasional mild sensation (1/10) down the leg on the visual analog scale.

 The clinical evaluation performed on April 16, 2010, showed normal bilateral (+2) Achilles reflexes with no signs of foot weakness.
-Additionally, orthopedic tests—including Straight Leg Raise (SLR), Milgram’s, and Valsalva’s Maneuver—were all negative, indicating improved neurological function and stability.
+Additionally, orthopedic tests including Straight Leg Raise (SLR), Milgram’s, and Valsalva’s Maneuver were all negative, indicating improved neurological function and stability.

 after image of proven slipped disc treatment